taikoxyz/taiko-mono/packages/protocol/README.md

 1. **Ensure Sufficient ETH:** Check that the address associated with the private key in `script/test_deploy_on_l1.sh` has enough ETH for deploying contracts on the Hardhat network.

-2. **Update Contract Addresses:** After running the genesis block generation script (`pnpm test:genesis`), you will receive a list of pre-computed contract addresses.
+2. **Update Contract Addresses:** After running the genesis block generation script (`pnpm genesis:test`), you will receive a list of pre-computed contract addresses.
 These addresses need to be added to the `test_deploy_on_l1.sh` file.
 Make sure to update this file with the correct contract addresses before proceeding with the deployment.

 3. **Start a Local Development Network:** While this guide uses Hardhat as an example, you can use any Ethereum network.
 If you choose to use Hardhat, start a local Ethereum network for development and testing: